Gardening in Watsonville & the Pajaro Valley: Making the Most of Our Warmest Microclimate

 Drip irrigation recommended

-Deep watering 2-3x per week in summer
+Deep watering 2-3 times per week in summer

 More frequent for containers and new transplants